 Maybe invest in a spotify account!
 Mine has worked wonders for me because now I always have access to good music!

-Health Self-Care Ideas to reduce anxiety
+Health self-care Ideas to reduce stress

 9. Going on a daily walk